skip to content

 A leading province for CO2 storage in Europe

-The project is an important building block for developing the Norwegian continental shelf into a leading province for CO2 storage in Europe.
+The Smeaheia CO2 reservoir is an important building block for developing the Norwegian continental shelf into a leading province for CO2 storage in Europe.

-The transport concepts being considered are a pipeline from Northwestern Europe to Smeaheia, and a ship transport solution with an onshore receiving terminal on the west coast of Norway — with an additional CO2 pipeline connected to wells at Smeaheia.
+The transport concepts being considered are a large-scale CO2 pipeline from Northwestern Europe to Smeaheia, and a CO2 ship transport solution.

 Storage and pipeline solutions being considered

-Two main transport concepts, including CO2 ship transport and pipelines, are being matured in parallel, both connected to Smeaheia storage development.
+Two main transport concepts, including CO2 ship transport and pipelines, are being matured in parallel, both connected to the Smeaheia CO2 storage reservoir.

 These are the two concepts:

-1) Norwegian Hub: a CO2 ship transport solution with an onshore receiving terminal on the west coast of Norway with a CO2 pipeline connected to wells at Smeaheia.
+1) Smeaheia Norwegian Hub: a CO2 ship transport solution with an onshore receiving terminal on the West Coast of Norway with a CO2 pipeline connected to wells at Smeaheia.

 2) CO2 Highway Europe: a CO2 pipeline from North-West Europe connected to wells at Smeaheia and additional storage opportunities as they are matured.

-The European CO2 pipeline can reduce cost of transport by more than 50 % compared to ship-based solutions.
-Other benefits include a higher operational consistency and reduced lifecycle emissions.
+The European CO2 pipeline can reduce cost of transport as well as providing higher operational consistency and reduced lifecycle emissions.

 Photo: Einar Aslaksen